Construction Methods

 Paws

-Handpaws are unlined to help with heat, and cuffed at the wrist with mochi minky.
-They have removable padding pillows, for easy washing.
+Handpaws have 4 fingers, stuffed with removable pillows filled with polyfil.
+They are unlined to help with heat, and cuffed at the wrist with mochi minky.
 All seams are double stitched.